 Carson Thorn CPA hero background

-When you start a business, choosing a business entity is one of the first decisions you'll make, and it's also one of the most important decisions, too.
-Understanding the benefits and drawbacks of each one is necessary to making an informed decision.
-While we've already discussed the tax benefits and drawbacks of an LLC, our small business accounting firm wanted to provide a comparison of a sole proprietorship vs an S corporation to help you determine which one would have the greater benefit.
+When you start a business, choosing a business entity is one of the first decisions you'll make, and it's also one of the most important decisions.
+Understanding the benefits and drawbacks of each one is necessary for making an informed decision.

 What Is a Sole Proprietorship

-Taxes for Sole Proprietorships
+Sole Proprietorships Taxes

 A sole proprietorship is a "pass-through" entity meaning your business earnings and losses pass through to your personal tax return.
 Instead of filing tax returns as a business, you report the revenue and losses on your personal tax returns.
 Profits are added to your total household income and losses are included in your deduction.